 MCP Server¶

 The liter-llm binary can run as a Model Context Protocol (MCP) server.
-It exposes 22 tools backed by the same ProxyConfig used by the HTTP proxy, so every provider, virtual key, fallback, and cache layer that works for the REST API works for MCP clients too.
+It exposes 22 tools backed by the same ProxyConfig used by the HTTP proxy.
+Model-routed tools honor provider routing, virtual keys, fallbacks, and cache settings; file, batch, and response-management tools require master-key access.

 Launch it with liter-llm mcp.
 The server supports two transports: stdio for local clients like Claude Desktop and Cursor, and http for network-attached clients using the Streamable HTTP transport.